rebeccaem/rebeccaem.github.io/about.markdown

 [Covid-19: Why most virus models are wrong](https://www.westword.com/news/covid-19-most-virus-models-are-wrong-colorado-expert-says-11709422) Westword, 05/12/20
 [Scientists develop tool to improve disease model accuracy](https://www.colorado.edu/today/2020/05/05/scientists-develop-tool-improve-disease-model-accuracy) CU Boulder Today, 05/05/20

+### Bio
+Rebecca Morrison is an assistant professor in the Computer Science Department at CU Boulder.
+Before joining CU, she was a postdoc in the AeroAstro Department at MIT, received her PhD in Computational Science, Engineering, and Mathematics at UT Austin, and completed a BA in Physics at Scripps College.
+Rebecca’s research identifies and exploits sparse structures (sparse graphical models or sparse dynamics) in nonlinear, interacting, multi-physics, and/or non-Gaussian systems.
+She also works on a variety of topics within the fields of calibration, validation, and uncertainty quantification, and has experience with applications including combustion, epidemiology, climate, satellites and reentry vehicles, and space weather.
+Rebecca currently serves as Program Director for the SIAM Activity Group on Data Science; contributes to computational libraries for Bayesian methods, uncertainty quantification, and epidemiology; and received the Johnson & Johnson Women in STEM2D Award in Mathematics.

 ### At the barn
 ![Rebecca & Max at Blue Cloud Farms, July 2022](R-and-M-barn.jpeg) Rebecca & Max at Blue Cloud Farms, July 2022